ioChem-BD/documentation-data-conversion/out/md/html/molcas_log.md

 After header section, our HTML resume will output a xyz coordinates table with current molecule atoms.

-For every atom, we will output it\'s serial number, atom type, coordinates in angstroms, basis used and contraction.
+For every atom, we will output it's serial number, atom type, coordinates in angstroms, basis used and contraction.

 In geometry optimizations calculations, next to geometry section header there will appear the word **(optimized)**, pointing that this geometry is the last one from all optimization steps and has converged.